 Foreign architects can pursue an NCARB Certificate by completing two programs required for licensure in the United States: the Architectural Experience Program (AXP) and the Architect Registration Examination (ARE).

 Ready to get NCARB certified?
-First, you will need an active NCARB Record that lists your foreign registration.
-Next, you will need to document the following requirements.
+First, you will need an active NCARB Record—make sure it lists your foreign registration.
+Next, follow the steps in the Overview section of your Record and document the following requirements.

 Foreign Architect Requirements for Certification

 - Education: Have a recognized degree or education credential in an architecture program that leads to registration/credential to practice architecture in a foreign country.

 - To have your education verified, please download the Transcript Request Form.
 You should fill in items 1-12 and submit to your academic institution.
 All transcripts must come directly from the academic institution.

 - Foreign Registration: Hold an active registration/licensure credential to practice architecture in a foreign country that has a formal record-keeping mechanism for disciplinary actions in the practice of architecture.

 - To have your foreign registration verified, please download the Credential Verification Form.
 You should complete part A, and your credentialing authority must complete part B and submit the final form to NCARB.

 - If your country does not have a regulatory body or system for taking disciplinary action, you will need to follow the licensure path for foreign-educated applicants.